edwardzjl/friendly-id/README.md

     |                                           |
     36 characters                               22 characters or less

-**FriendlyUUID extends the standard UUID class**, providing all the functionality of a regular UUID while displaying as a compact, URL-friendly string by default.
+**FriendlyID extends the standard UUID class**, providing all the functionality of a regular UUID while displaying as a compact, URL-friendly string by default.

 ## Key Features

 - **Automatic friendly display**: `str(friendly_uuid)` returns the base62 format
 - **Access to both formats**: `.friendly` property for base62, `.standard` property for UUID format
 - **Drop-in replacement**: Works with existing code that expects UUID objects
-- **Convert from a FriendlyUUID back to the original UUID format**
+- **Convert from a FriendlyID back to the original UUID format**

-## Why use a FriendlyUUID?
+## Why use a FriendlyID?

 Universal Unique IDs (UUIDs) provide a non-sequential and unique identifier that can be generated separately from the source database.
 As a result, it is not possible to guess either the previous or next identifier.
 That's great, but, to achieve this level of security, a UUID is long (128 bits long) and looks ugly (36 alphanumeric characters including four hyphens which are added to make it easier to read the UUID), as in this example: `123e4567-e89b-12d3-a456-426655440000`.